olivierkastel/builder-react-comp/README.md

 * `builder run build:commomjs`: Compile the component to ES5.
 Commonjs module compatible.
 The output folder is `./lib`
 * `builder run build:es`: Compile the component to ES5.
 ES2015 module compatible.
 The output folder is `./es`
 * `builder run build:typescript`: Compile the component to ES2015.
 ES2015 module compatible.
 The output folder is `./libTS` and generate typescript definition files
-* `builder run builder`: Execute the 3 previous tasks
+* `builder run build`: Execute the 3 previous tasks in parallel

 ### Server playground
 * `builder run serve:playground`: Serve the component playground.
 Check `http://localhost:3000` :smile: